 It doesn’t matter whether the doily is paper or fabric.
 Both are affordable craft materials.
 You can buy packs of assorted paper doilies very cheaply.

 They have many crafting uses, from making pretty decorations for the home, scrapbookers using them to layout frames, and card makers using them as vintage embellishments.
 A doily can make any papercraft look pretty.

 You can even buy heart-shapedpaper doilies, which are especially good for wedding and Valentine’s crafts.
-It’s amazing, how something plain and simple, can transform into something pretty and cute with the addition of a doily.
+It’s incredible how something plain and straightforward can transform into something pretty and cute with the addition of a doily.